Parent Resources

 - What is the impact of the Americans with Disabilities Act on Higher Education of 1990?

 The Americans with Disabilities Act on Higher Education of 1990 impacts the whole institution including activities, facilities, programs, and employment.
 In regards to academics, the Americans with Disabilities Act on Higher Education 1990 required higher education institutions to provide reasonable accommodations for students.
-For more information, please go to http://www.ada.gov.
+For more information, please visit ADA.gov.

 - Does the Individuals with Disabilities Education Act (IDEA) apply to Higher Education?